 Published

-- 10 min read
+- 16 min read

-Gold Panning in Georgia: Dahlonega and Beyond
+Gold Panning in Georgia: 503 Mine Sites and Where to Find Gold

 Most people don’t realize Georgia had a gold rush before California.
 Almost twenty years before, actually.
 In 1828, a kid named Benjamin Parks kicked up a rock in what’s now Lumpkin County and found gold.
 Within a year, thousands of miners flooded the area around Dahlonega, and the U.S. government built a mint there in 1838 to process all the metal coming out of the hills.
 That mint operated until the Civil War.